IdioticSHdz/IdioticSHdz/README.md

 # 🌙 . — Offtab / Semi-Afk / Playing
 # ⛔ . — Work • study / Drawing / Fully Afk • Doing Chores

 — DNI Unless H , M , K or their friends .
 Very bad with new people , not very social 'n can get very awkward with me .
+Maybe has social anxiety (?).

 — MIGHT .
 Might decide to C+H with someone random and compliment them if i feel like it .
 Just need the courage so if i C+H with you or complimented you?
 Yeah congratulations .